riyad102hossain/Employee-Management-System/README.md

 ### Key Features:

-- **Add Employee**: Users can add new employees, including photo, first name, last name, email, mobile, and date of birth.
+- **Add Employee**: Users can add new employees, including their photo, first name, last name, email, mobile, and date of birth.
 - **Edit and Delete Actions**: The "Edit" button navigates to the edit page, allowing users to update existing employee records.
 The "Delete" button triggers a confirmation popup with "Yes" and "No" options to confirm or cancel the deletion.
 - **Sortable Columns**: Users can sort employee data by name, email, mobile, and date of birth.
 - **Pagination**: Employee data is fetched from the database in pages, ensuring that only a limited number of records are retrieved at a time, improving performance even with large datasets.